 Do not start the Health Clearance until you have officially enrolled in and paid for the EMT class.

-Deadline dates for CPR, physical, immunizations, titers, background check and uniform will be discussed the first class meeting.
+Deadline dates for CPR, physical, immunizations, titers, background check, fire card and uniform will be discussed the first class meeting.

 Failure to complete any of the above items by the required dates may result in dismissal from the program.